 Greta earned a Bachelor of Science degree in business administration from the University of Arizona with a concentration in finance.

-Bryan Schachter joined Watermark and The Freshwater Group in 2006 as the wellness initiative coordinator — all while he was still a student at the University of Arizona’s Eller College of Management.
-He continued to advance through the ranks and soon transitioned to the role of analyst in 2008.
+I joined Watermark and The Freshwater Group in 2006 as the wellness initiative coordinator — all while I was still a student in the University of Arizona’s Eller College of Management.
+I advanced through the ranks and soon transitioned to the role of analyst in 2008.

 I got my nursing home administrators license in Pennsylvania in 1992.
 In 1993 I came to work at Logan Square East..
 It was so encouraging to see that people can grow old so gracefully; there was something magical about Logan and the residents that lived here that made it a pleasure to come to work every day.
 In 1999 we had the good fortune to become part of The Fountains, and I was afforded the opportunity to grow both personally and professionally with this amazing organization.